 How to Diffuse Essential Oils Around Cats

-Begin diffusing by using only one essential oil at a time until tolerance is established.
-Make sure that the room is well-ventilated and that the cat has access to an exit, if he/she wishes to leave.
+To minimize risk, diffuse only one essential oil at a time until tolerance is established.
+Make sure that the room is well-ventilated and that the cat has access to an exit, in case the aroma becomes overwhelming.

 21 of Our Favorite Essential Oils for Cats